 Coaching employees in the workplace can lead to substantive benefits that ripple far beyond the individual.
 It can help bridge the gap between education and workplace experience.
-By helping employees build soft skills such as presence, communication and influence, coaching improves inter-employee relations and overall team functioning.
+By helping employees build soft skills such as presence, communication, and influence, coaching improves inter-employee relations and overall team functioning.
 This means increased employee engagement and productivity.

-What types of coaching can be applied in the workplace?
+Types of coaching in the workplace

 Coaching does not necessarily have to be top-down.
 There are several types of workplace coaching, each of which uses different coaching strategies to achieve different benefits.

 Leaders or managers coaching team members can offer valuable insights and help employees change ineffective behaviors.
 While meeting with employees in a coaching capacity, leaders must be careful to coach and not to manage.
 Typical management approaches, such as giving directions or reiterating expectations, may frustrate employees in this context and make them feel micromanaged.